Family Card

 GEDmatch: T758555

-Following is a list of the Johnson, Hurt, and 2 Ryan lines of ancestor Grandfathers in Early American events.
+Following is a list of the Johnson, Hurt, and 2 Ryan lines of ancestors in Early American events.

-NOTE: This is a list containing ONLY Grandfathers and none of the many Granduncles, cousins, or their spouses, of which there is an amazing number!
+NOTE: ONLY Grandparents and none of the Granduncles, cousins, or their spouses, of which there is an amazing number, are noted here!
+The generation number is from the Baby Boomer generation, so adjust accordingly if you are younger.

 Early Indian Wars

-January 6, 1675 - Susquehannock, Piscataway, Dogue Indian border dispute leading to Baccon’s Rebellion.
-Two hundred settlers were killed.
+January 6, 1675 - Susquehannock, Piscataway, Dogue Indian border dispute leading to Bacon’s Rebellion.
+It was probably Wampanoag warriors who killed 200 settlers during King Philip’s War, also known as the First Indian War.

 Worked with George Washington